 Research has connected increased kynurenic acid levels with cancer, schizophrenia, inflammatory bowel syndrome and a number of other conditions.

-Is Kynurenic acid a nutrient?
+Is kynurenic acid a nutrient?

 Yet even with this mix of evidence, some researchers have promoted the idea that kynurenic acid be considered a nutrient – something to be supplemented in order to provoke its benefits in disease prevention.

-Should we supplement with Kynurenic acid?
+Should we supplement with it?

 Kynurenic acid has been found to bind to some of the body’s most important cell receptors, including nerve and brain cell GABA receptors, NMDA (N-methyl-D-aspartate receptor) receptors, AMPA receptors, nicotinic receptors, platelet-aggregation receptors, and many others.

 One of the pieces of logic for the idea of supplementing this biochemical is the finding that it is a constituent of some of the healthiest medicinal plants.
 Kynurenic acid has been found in higher quantities among dandelion, nettles and other herbs known for their ability to reduce inflammation and help liver function.